-Our sales research focused on transactions most relevant to the subject in terms of location, size, highest and best use, and transaction date.
-A sales data sheet is included in the Addendum for each of the sales.

-For this analysis, we use price per square foot as the appropriate unit of comparison because market participants typically compare sale prices and property values on this basis.
+To apply the sales comparison approach, we searched for sale transactions most relevant to the subject in terms of property type, location, size, age, quality, and transaction date.
+We use price per square foot of gross building area as the appropriate unit of comparison because market participants typically compare sale prices and property values on this basis.
+The most relevant sales are summarized in the following table.